El-Ad Group: North America

-Established in 2004 to spearhead expansion into the southeast, El Ad National Properties began as an affiliation between El Ad Group Florida and El Ad Group Canada, and today runs properties in ten states with a focus on the south, the Midwest and northeastern United States.
+Established in 2004 to spearhead expansion into the southeast, El Ad National Properties began as an affiliation between El Ad Group Florida and El Ad Group Canada, and today runs properties in ten states with a focus on the south, the midwest, and northeastern United States.
 55% of Elad National Properties' portfolio are rentals.
 Through a joint venture, El Ad National Properties controls Element National Management, a property management company.

 In 2007, the company expanded its holding in Los Angeles, purchasing land between Beverly Hills and Westwood as part of a $330 million development deal.
 Miki Naftali, the former CEO, launched and guided Elad’s successful New York operation and its expansion across the country and around the globe.
 The highlight of Elad’s portfolio is New York’s Plaza Hotel.
-The storied landmark has undergone a $450 million renovation.
-Elad will also be expanding The Plaza brand to cities around the world, including Boston, Los Angeles, Paris, London, Tokyo and Shanghai.
+The storied landmark had a $450 million renovation.

+Elad plans to expand The Plaza brand to cities around the world, including to Boston, Los Angeles, Paris, London, Tokyo, and Shanghai.
 Naftali is developing the last high-rise luxury condo on the Wilshire Corridor in Los Angeles and is planning a luxury high-rise in New York City designed by Daniel Libeskind.
-He is leading Elad into Singapore by creating a major residential, commercial, retail and hotel complex designed by Sir Norman Foster.

-Naftali also oversees Elad’s activities in other premier North American markets.
-Elad Canada’s residential and commercial developments are principally located in the Montreal, Toronto and Ottawa areas, and include more than 12,000 residential units, many in newly created attractive neighborhoods, and over 6000000 sqft of commercial, retail and industrial space.
-Elad National has a growing presence in Florida, Texas, Maryland, North Carolina, South Carolina, Georgia, Michigan, Illinois, Indiana and Massachusetts.
+He brought Elad into Singapore by creating a major residential, commercial, retail and hotel complex designed by Sir Norman Foster.
+Naftali oversees Elad’s activities in other premier North American markets.
+Elad Canada’s residential and commercial developments are principally located in the Montreal, Toronto, and Ottawa areas and include more than 12,000 residential units, many in newly created attractive neighborhoods.
+It has over 6000000 sqft of commercial, retail, and industrial space in Canada.
+Elad National has a growing presence in Florida, Texas, Maryland, North Carolina, South Carolina, Georgia, Michigan, Illinois, Indiana, and Massachusetts.